powersync-ja/powersync-supabase-flutter-todolist-demo/README.md

 Demo app demonstrating use of the PowerSync SDK for Flutter together with Supabase.
 For a step-by-step guide, see [here](https://docs.powersync.co/integration-guides/supabase).

 > [!NOTE]
-> This branch differs from the main one by using a Supabase Edge Function for authentication.
+> This branch differs from the main one by using a Supabase Edge Function for
+> PowerSync authentication of anonymous users.
+>
 > An example implementation of this function is in the [powersync-jwks-example](https://github.com/journeyapps/powersync-jwks-example/) repo.
+>
+> The app and sync rules are not conceptually designed for anonymous users,
+> so the demo app is not fully functioning.

 # Running the app